abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-2.md

 ## Conclusion

 In this post, we improved upon our simple Sudoku solution from the [last time] by discovering and implementing a new strategy to prune cells, and we achieved a 200x speedup.
 But profiling shows that we still have many possibilities for improvements.
 We'll work on that and more in the upcoming posts in this series.
 The code till now is available [here][2].
+This post can be discussed on [r/haskell].

 [first part]: /posts/fast-sudoku-solver-in-haskell-1/
 [last time]: /posts/fast-sudoku-solver-in-haskell-1/